Honesty (Write Me a List)

 "Honesty (Write Me a List)" is a song written by Patience Clemens and David Kent and recorded by American country music artist Rodney Atkins.
 It was released in June 2003 as the third single from Atkins' 2003 album Honesty.
 The song became Atkins' first Top 10 hit on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart at number 4.
-It also reached number 57 on the Billboard Hot 100, becoming a minor crossover hit.
+It also reached number 57 on the Billboard Hot 100.

 Background and writing

 According to an interview, the events of the song were based on true events that happened during co-writer Patience Clemens' separation.
 She co-wrote it with David Kent, a friend of Atkins who told him about the song.

 Content

 The song is a mid-tempo ballad mostly accompanied by piano.
 It centralizes around a couple who is about to divorce.
 In the beginning of the song, they are at a restaurant and the man asks the woman to write down a list of what she wants (in other words, the physical belongings owned by the couple).
 Instead of listing objects, however, she writes down what she wants from the man: "honesty, sincerity, tenderness and trust."